nearform/react-native-workshop/slides/slides.md

 # Why not React Native?

-- Small performance hit compared to native apps (swift, kotlin, etc)
+- Small performance cost
+   - ...less so in "new architecture"
-- Native animations
+- Native animations need an extra library
-- Requires entire team buy-in (designers, product owners, etc)
-- Complex to get a "native feel" on all platforms
+   - ...we'll show you it
-- Complex deployment pipelines (compared to PWAs)
+- Complex deployment pipelines compared to web
+   - ...but simpler than two separate apps
-- Migrating existing apps to RN can be complex (goal: 100% RN)
+- Migrating existing apps to RN is complex
+   - ...but possible, unlike alternatives
+- Needs Xcode and Android Studio to build binaries
+   - ...unless you use Expo

 <div class="flex flex-col absolute bottom-8 right-6" style="width: 200px;">
 Please install Expo app